On the global evolution of self-gravitating matter. Nonlinear interactions in Gowdy symmetry: Derivation of the Euler-Gowdy system

 Einstein's constraint equations in Gowdy symmetry imply that the velocity field~$u$ is orthogonal to the two Killing fields, namely $u=u^0\del_t+u^1\del_\theta$.
 Since the velocity is normalized by $g(u,u)=-1$, we parametrize it with a scalar $v$ such that \be u^0 = {1 \over a} e^{-\eta + U} \big( 1 - v^2 \big)^{-1/2}, \qquad u^1 = v \, e^{-\eta + U} \big( 1 - v^2 \big)^{-1/2}. \ee It is convenient also to define $\nu$ and $\rho$ as rescalings of $\eta$ and $\mu$: \be \nu \coloneqq \eta + \ln a, \qquad \rho\coloneqq e^{2(\nu-U)}\mu = a^2 e^{2(\eta-U)} \mu. \ee After some tedious calculations \cite{LeFlochRendall-2011} (see also the summary given in \cite[Section 2.1]{GrubicLeFloch-2015}), we find that $\nabla^\alpha T_{\alpha\beta} =0$ gives the two Euler equations \eqref{fluid-II} while the evolution and constraint equations for the geometry are \eqref{evolution-I}--\eqref{constraint-III}.

-\paragraph*{Acknowledgments} Both authors gratefully acknowledge support from the Simons Center for Geometry and Physics, Stony Brook University at which some of the research for this paper was performed.
-The second author (PLF) was partially supported by the Innovative Training Networks (ITN) grant 642768 (ModCompShock) and by the Centre National de la Recherche Scientifique (CNRS).
+\paragraph*{Acknowledgments.} Both authors gratefully acknowledge support from the Simons Center for Geometry and Physics, Stony Brook University, at which some of the research for this paper was performed.
+The second author (PLF) was partially supported by the Innovative Training Network (ITN) grant 642768 (entitled ModCompShock) and by the Centre National de la Recherche Scientifique (CNRS).
+This paper was completed when the second author was a visiting fellow at the Courant Institute for Mathematical Sciences, New York University.